City of San Diego Nonprofit Academy

 The City of San Diego Commission for Arts and Culture offers funding opportunities to arts and culture nonprofit organizations.
 For information regarding its opportunities, please visit the Funding for Arts and Culture Nonprofits section of the Commission for Arts and Culture site.

-- The City of San Diego Economic Development Department won a 2017 Gold Excellence in Economic Development Award for The Nonprofit Academy, a project in the category of Partnership with Educational Institutions of the International Economic Development Council (IEDC).
+- The City of San Diego Economic Development Department won a 2017 Gold Excellence in Economic Development Award for the City of San Diego Nonprofit Academy, a project in the category of Partnership with Educational Institutions of the International Economic Development Council (IEDC).
 The honor was presented at an awards ceremony on Sept.
 19 during the IEDC Annual Conference in Toronto, Ontario, Canada. ( Read the press release.)

-- In December 2017, the IEDC Journal profiled The Nonprofit Academy.
+- In December 2017, the IEDC Journal profiled academy.
 Read the article, "The Nonprofit Academy in San Diego: Building Strong Nonprofits to Drive Economic Development," on Page 37.

 About 150 attendees representing 100 nonprofits participate in each academy.
 In post-academy surveys, 75 percent of respondents indicated they had better understanding of City funding opportunities, and 70 percent had taken steps to implement new practices.

 Qualified CDBG applicants increased 33 percent from FY2017 to FY2018.
-Of 33 nonprofits awarded FY2018 grants, 14 were Nonprofit Academy participants, including Jacobs Center for Neighborhood Innovation (JCNI).
+Of 33 nonprofits awarded FY2018 grants, 14 were academy participants, including Jacobs Center for Neighborhood Innovation (JCNI).

 Founded in 1995, JCNI aims to revitalize Southeastern San Diego through programming focusing on physical redevelopment, education-to-careers training and the local economy.
 In FY2017, it received $276,334 in CDBG and leveraged funding for its Writerz Blok Youth Workforce Training Program (below), which provides an intensive, employer-informed, “earn and learn” program that prepares disconnected youth/young adults for employment through education, design-sector skills training and work experience.
 Graffiti, with Writerz Blok, is being used to transform the streets of blight into promise for a community.